carbon-language/carbon-lang/clang/docs/ControlFlowIntegrityDesign.rst

 the object's virtual table pointer is in-bounds and aligned and that the relevant bit is set in the bit vector.

-For example on x86 a typical virtual call may look like this if the bit vector is stored in memory:
+For example on x86 a typical virtual call may look like this:

 .. code-block:: none